Meet Our Team

 Email: treasurer@laamaana.com

 Jade Fedele is the Secretary on the Board of Directors for AMAANA.
 She is the Keeper of Records and provides administrative or editorial support as needed.
-A native of Louisiana, Jade has lived in the Greater New Orleans area for more than 7 years.
+A native of Louisiana, Jade has lived in the Greater New Orleans area for more than 10 years.
 She completed her Bachelor’s degree in English from the University of New Orleans in 2016 and has been busy volunteering with various charity and Muslim organizations in the area ever since.
+Jade was inspired to join AMAANA through her personal journey as a mother of three sons with special needs.
+After losing her first child to a congenital heart defect in 2017, her second child was later diagnosed with Autism Spectrum Disorder in 2021, and her third child was born in 2024 with another rare congenital heart defect.

-Jade was inspired to join AMAANA through her personal journey as a mother of two children with special needs.
-After losing her first child to a congenital heart defect in 2017, her second child was later diagnosed with Autism Spectrum Disorder.
 It was through her firsthand experience in struggling to finding parental support, researching her children’s disabilities, and learning to be an advocate that she gained a deep appreciation for the need of a non-profit organization like AMAANA, seeking to improve the quality of life for Muslim families with disabilities in our community; one program at a time.

 Email: secretary@laamaana.com